CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 #### Part 2

-In this section you can choose to disable the module on either **Mobiles** or **Mobiles and Tablets** which leads into the next two settings.
-The next two options allow you to define the width of each of these types of devices which act as the trigger to disable the module.
+In this section you can choose to disable the module on either **Mobiles** or **Mobiles and Tablets** which leads us to the next two settings.
+The next two options allow you to define the width of each of these types of devices which will act as the trigger to disable the module.
 The default settings will be sufficient in most situations. *\[Figure-25b\]*

 ![Figure-25b](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-tabs-mod-config-general2.png "Figure-25b"){.coalaweb-docs}